rcc-uchicago/user-guide/docs/midway23/midway_data_storage.md

 All RCC PI Groups are allocated a Project Directory located at `/project/<PI CNetID>` or `/project2/<PI CNetID>` where *<PI CNetID>* is the CNetID of your RCC PI account holder.
 These directories are accessible by all members of the PI Group and are generally used for storing files which need to be shared by members of the group.
-Additional storage in project directories is available through the [Cluster Partnership Program](https://rcc.uchicago.edu/support-and-services/cluster-partnership-program), a [Research I Allocation](https://rcc.uchicago.edu/research-allocation-request) or [Research II Allocation](https://rcc.uchicago.edu/research-allocation-request-II) or, in certain circumstances, a [Special Allocation](https://rcc.uchicago.edu/special-allocation-request).

 The default permissions for files and directories created in a project directory allow group read/write with the